-Convex Storage
+Convex storage

 The Convex storage implementation provides a serverless storage solution using Convex, a full-stack TypeScript development platform with real-time sync and automatic caching.

-Convex storage does not support the observability domain.
-Traces from the DefaultExporter cannot be persisted to Convex, and Mastra Studio's observability features won't work with Convex as your only storage provider.
-To enable observability, use composite storage to route observability data to a supported provider like ClickHouse or PostgreSQL.
+Convex storage doesn't support the observability domain.
+Traces from the MastraStorageExporter can't be persisted to Convex, and Studio's observability features won't work with Convex as your only storage provider.
+To enable observability, use composite storage to route observability data to a supported provider like ClickHouse.

 Convex enforces a 1 MiB maximum record size.
 This limit can be exceeded when storing messages with base64-encoded attachments such as images.
 See Handling large attachments for workarounds including uploading attachments to external storage like S3, Cloudflare R2, or Convex file storage.